 Q: Will the District Attorney’s Sexual Assault Victim Advocates continue to respond to metro hospitals during Sexual Assault Forensic Examinations following a sexual assault?

 A: Required measures to slow the spread of the novel coronavirus (COVID-19) and to protect the health of community members, volunteers and our employees have significantly impacted how we pursue our mission.
 However, this office is continuing to do all we can to minimize any disruptions to serving those who have been harmed by sexual violence.
-Please click here to read more information about our temporary change in protocol.

 Q: What should I do if I have a Restraining Order Violation trial?